-The 2013 Hyundai Tucson ranks 12 out of 21 Affordable Compact SUVs.
-This ranking is based on our analysis of 26 published reviews and test drives of the Hyundai Tucson, and our analysis of reliability and safety data.
+The 2014 Hyundai Tucson ranks 9 out of 22 Affordable Compact SUVs.
+This ranking is based on our analysis of published reviews and test drives of the Hyundai Tucson, as well as reliability and safety data.

 Next Steps: Hyundai Tucson

-Get the U.S. News Best Price for the Hyundai Tucson
+- View the best prices for the 2014 Hyundai Tucson

 - Calculate monthly payment and apply for a loan

 - See what others paid for the 2014 Hyundai Tucson

 - Search used Hyundai Tucson for sale (2,154 listings)